aidan-mcbride/vue-example-vuetify2-storybook-jest/README.md

 #### [Look for test files in `src/components/`](https://jestjs.io/docs/en/configuration#testmatch-arraystring)

-To change the directory where Jest looks for tests, you can add a regex to the `testMatch` array:
+To change the directory where Jest looks for tests, you can add a regular expression to the `testMatch` array:

 ```JavaScript
 // jest.config.js